Become a steward of your urban environment.

 The NYBG Urban Naturalist Program will equip you with the observation, interpretation and documentation skills necessary to become a citizen scientist and an effective environmental steward.
 Led by Mike Feller, our team of expert naturalists, including Ken Chaya and Nancy Slowik, will use the NYBG’s grounds and select NYC City Parks as living labs to investigate the interrelationships between species, and discover how our urban environment sustains those ecosystems.

 Spring 2017 NYBG Naturalists are already utilizing their newfound knowledge, passion, and skills to document NYC plant species as volunteers in NYBG’s EcoFlora project, manage invasive species in local parks, and develop their own projects.
-This season, start with one of the core requirements, Foundations, or jump into the full, six-week Spring Intensive starting April 11.

 Meet Our Chief Urban Naturalist